Self-Help & Coping

 New Relationship

-In preparation for the first office visit, patients should fill out all the online forms and bring a list of their medications.
-In addition, Alan Spanos, M.D., a pain specialist in Chapel Hill, NC, suggests that patients provide the doctor with a typed summary of whatever they feel is relevant to their medical care (no more than a page).
+In preparation for the first office visit, fill out the online forms and bring a list of your medications.
+In addition, Alan Spanos, M.D., a pain specialist in Chapel Hill, NC, suggests that patients provide the doctor with a typed summary of whatever they feel is relevant to their medical care (one page max).
 “This quickly convinces the doctor that you are organized and can work collaboratively with him.”

 “Psychiatrists accept that the first visit may be a ‘get to know you’ one,” says Spanos, but this is not the case for all doctors.
-When calling to make an appointment, inquire into the length of the first visit and ask if a “get to know you” session is part of the physician’s protocol for new patients.
+When calling to make an appointment, inquire into the length of the first visit.
+Also ask if a “get to know you” session is part of the physician’s protocol for new patients.
 Upon meeting the doctor, reconfirm your desire for a “get to know you” session.
-Realize that the doctor must agree to this so that he can set aside his own agenda, such as a complete physical, ordering tests, etc.
+Realize that the doctor must agree to this so that he can set aside his own agenda.
+In other words, delay the physical exam and lab tests.

-“If the physician likes to do this, then the first visit shouldn’t be a complete physical with tests, but just a chance to visit with the doctor and ‘kick the tires’ mutually,” says Uslan.
+“If the physician agrees, then the first visit becomes a chance to talk and ‘kick the tires’ mutually,” says Uslan.
 “This gives the patient a sense of the physician’s personality, his or her ability to make eye contact, be direct, and other qualities we look at when we form new relationships.”

 Be Yourself

 Avoid coming across as unreasonable, overwhelming, or demanding.
 “A doctor’s job is to recommend to the patient what he thinks is best,” says Spanos.
 “Doctors are not retailers.
 For a retailer, the customer is always right.
-A professional will feel insulted or irritated when a patient treats him or her as if they were a shopkeeper, obliged to pull whatever they are asking for off the shelf and hand it over.
+A professional will feel insulted or irritated when a patient treats him as if they were a shopkeeper, obliged to pull whatever they are requesting off the shelf and hand it over.
 It’s an immediate turn off.”

 Do You Treat Fibro?